chrisr3403/Sep11-Freedom-Project/blog/entry02.md

 Without the const speed the speed won't be defind which will cause issues so what I did is add the const speed missing code to make it work which showed the speed must be referenced.
 You can modify the speed to any way you want so say what I did was 320 normal speed but if I put it to 0 it will not move.
+I used a video guide from [freecodecamp](https://www.bing.com/videos/riverview/relatedvideo?&q=kaboom+tutorial&qpvt=kaboom+tutorial&mid=6A99D7A7E5AE3EDBAACB6A99D7A7E5AE3EDBAACB&mmscn=mtsc&aps=0&FORM=VRDGAR) to give me a idea on how to move characters.

 ## Section 2: My Engineering Design Process:
 Just like my first blog I am still at the reserching part of this project level 2 still I will continue to research so I can continue with my project